Danish submarine murderer Madsen caught after escaping prison | DW | 21.10.2020

 A passer-by found her headless torso on a beach 11 days later.
 Divers found other body parts nearby.

-Madsen initially said Wall's death was in accident.
+Madsen initially said Wall's death was an accident.
 The court, however, rejected those claims and handed him a life sentence for her murder.

 Madsen eventually admitted to a journalist that he had killed the highly rated reporter, whose work had been published in The New York Times and The Guardian.